Corrections comes together during COVID-19

 From there, the Department quickly escalated its emergency response.
 Emergency management built out teams across areas of expertise and across geographic areas.
 Health Services evolved existing medical protocols to address the unique challenges and constantly changing guidance around COVID-19.
 Logistics and finance staff spent hours and days combing websites to procure the necessary thermometers, masks, hand sanitizer, disinfectants and other items to protect staff, the incarcerated population and the community.
 Human resources worked with medical staff to develop protocols for staff screened out of work due to exposure to the virus.

-The agency also stood up a central web resource to provide consistent and transparent information to staff, families and other interested parties—and it updates the site, including a daily significant events timeline, at least once a day.
+The agency also stood up a central web resource to provide consistent and transparent information to staff, families and other interested parties—and it updates the site, including a daily significant event timeline, at least once a day.

 In those early days, the agency prepared for every contingency they could and coordinated with other agencies, knowing it was only a matter of time before they experienced their first staff or incarcerated COVID-19 positive case.